-In order to understand the concept of VRF lite and its step by step configuration on Cisco routers, let's consider a scenario where two routers connected to each other via two physical links (these links can be sub-interfaces as well) but for simplicity
+To understand the VRF Lite step-by-step configuration on Cisco routers, let's consider a scenario where two routers are connected via two physical links (these links can be sub-interfaces as well) but for simplicity

 I have taken two physical links as shown in the below diagram.
-Based on the scenario some tasks are design to configure respective VRFs and achieve a result.
+Based on the scenario some tasks are designed to configure respective VRFs and achieve a result.

-● Configure the IP addresses on the two interfaces of R01 and R02 connected to each other as per the topology.
+● Configure the IP addresses on the two interfaces of R01 and R02 connected per the topology.

 ● Configure interface GigabitEthernet0/0 on both R01 and R02 so that it belongs to vrf VPN_A.